If You Could Read My Mind: Other notable cover versions

 American singer Barbra Streisand covered the song on her 1971 album, Stoney End.
-A 1980 cover by Viola Wills peaked at No. 2 for five weeks on the dance/disco charts with a dance version of the song and at No. 80 in Australia.
+A 1980 cover by Viola Wills peaked at No. 2 for five weeks on the dance/disco charts with a dance version of the song, at No. 80 in Australia, and at no. 28 in Spain.
 Duane Steele reached No. 32 on the Canadian country charts with his version in 1998.
 Johnny Cash also recorded a version of the song that was released posthumously on his 2006 album American V: A Hundred Highways, which topped the Billboard 200.
 Olivia Newton-John included her cover of the song in both her "If Not for You" and "Let It Be Me" albums.